rileyv327/image-analysis-workflow/README.md

 Workflow to process positional data with outcome values through an () image-based analysis.

-In terminal run script.xx yourData.csv
+In terminal run script.py yourData.csv

 yourData.csv should be formatted as x, y, outcome.